wikimedia/citolytics/support/README.md

 # Guide

+Detailed information on all available Flink jobs can be found [here](support/flink-jobs/README.md).
+The following guide describes all steps to run Citolytics on a cluster and import the recommendations to MediaWiki/CirrusSearch.

 ## Cluster Setup

-- Install Flink v1.1+ with Hadoop
+- Install Flink v1.1+ with Hadoop (HDFS)

 ## Data